mBelisarius/thercy/README.md

 It provides:

-- advanced Rankine cycle builder
+- advanced Rankine and refrigeration cycles builder
 - representation of thermodynamic states
 - representation of cycles and connected graphs
 - thermodynamic diagrams